 In 2002, aware of the importance of Peeling to A/PA history and its precarious existence solely in members’ and audiences’ memories, Gita Reddy, with assistance from fellow Peelers, began to compile a timeline history of the group’s development and performances.
 On April 17, 2010, the A/P/A Institute at NYU hosted a reunion for Peelers during which members’ materials were gathered together to form a Peeling Archive.
 Spanning in date from 1995 to 2003, the collection comprises of video footage, photographs, original member-written scripts, event flyers, correspondence, performance contracts, and other records documenting Peeling’s performances, workshops and retreats, and members’ work within and outside of Peeling.

-To learn more about the Peeling Records, view the survey report conducted by our Graduate Scholars in A/PA Archives.
-The Records will soon be housed at the NYU Tamiment Library & Robert F. Wagner Labor Archives.
+To learn more about the contents of the Peeling Records, soon to be located at the NYU Tamiment Library & Robert F. Wagner Labor Archives, view the survey report conducted by our Graduate Scholars in A/PA Archives.